End to End Flow

 Designed to Feel Native

 Throughout the entire flow, Slate operates as embedded infrastructure.
-Merchants experience financing as part of your platform, while Slate handles the complexity of underwriting, decisioning, and execution behind the scenes.
+Customers experience financing as part of your platform, while Slate handles the complexity of underwriting, decisioning, and execution behind the scenes.